-Applications are now open for the 2018 Aurealis Awards judging panels.
+Applications are now closed for the 2018 Aurealis Awards judging panels.

 Please read the following information carefully before submitting your application as we cannot make exceptions to the requirements.

 We are seeking expressions of interest from Australian residents who would like to judge for the 2018 Aurealis Awards.
 Judges are volunteers and are drawn from the Australian speculative fiction community, from diverse professions and backgrounds, including academics, booksellers, librarians, published authors, publishing industry professionals, reviewers and enthusiasts.
 The only qualification necessary is a demonstrated knowledge of and interest in their chosen category (good time management skills and an ability to work in a team in an online environment are also essential).

 All judges must be willing and able to read electronic entries in either mobi or epub format, which we accept in all categories.
 Graphic Novel entries may also be submitted in PDF.
 Print is still sometimes sent by entrants but we do not require it.

 Panel sizes may vary among categories – and from year to year – depending on the perceived workload required and the availability of judges for a particular category.
 However, each panel will consist of at least three judges, one of which will be the panel convenor.

 Being an Aurealis Awards judge involves reading entries for one panel (which may comprise more than one category).
 This may consist of several dozen novels and/or more than a hundred short stories / novellas in the process of evaluating the year’s entries.
 The reading load can become quite heavy at the end of the judging period although we endeavour to obtain works as soon as they are published.
 Judges may keep their reading copies of entries.
 Convenors of each panel are also required to participate in the judging of the Convenors’ Award for Excellence, which involves additional consumption of material.

 We aim to offer judges complimentary or discounted entry to the annual Awards ceremony for current judges, but this cannot be confirmed at this stage.